geekodour/o/content/docs/tools/gears.md

 ## Who am I? {#who-am-i}

-I am a developer with a wide variety of interests and I am way [on my way to certain death]({{< relref "masterplan" >}}).
+I am a developer with a wide variety of interests and I am [on my way to certain death]({{< relref "masterplan" >}}).
 I am trying to build a large volume of things and also get my fundamentals right.
 Unfortunately after all these years, I still am in the discovery phase and I guess that's alright.

 ## Setup {#setup}